kzkaed/Tic-Tac-Toe/README.md

 Play Tic-Tac-Toe as Human to Human, Computer to Human, Human to Computer, or Computer to Computer.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'tic-tac-toe'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install tic-tac-toe

 ## Usage

 To run Human to Human game: